marcodutto/home-assistant.io/source/_integrations/smarty.markdown

 - Sensor
 - Switch

-The integration has a fan platform to view and control the ventilation speed, a switch platform to control the Boost state (which temporarily runs the fan at maximum speed), and a sensors platform to read:
+The integration has a fan platform to view and control the ventilation speed, a switch platform to control the Boost state (which temporarily increases the fan speed to maximum for 10 minutes before returning to the previous speed), and a sensors platform to read:

 - Outdoor air temperature
 - Extract air temperature